Candidate Analysis, due February 6, 2020

 Whether or not you include some sources of the type just described, you may have some conventional, mainstream journalistic sources that help to lay out the Who, What, and When.
 That’s fine.
 But the heavy lifting for a paper of this type comes from scholarly references, peer-reviewed academic journals, books from reputable publishers, and the like.
 Much of your paper should be an analysis of your chosen conspiracy theory in light of insights, models, and categories coming from the academic study of conspiracy theories.
 A quick route to an F grade for this assignment would be to paraphrase nonsense from nutty websites and leave it at that.

-Type it up double-spaced, 1250 words.
-Weird fonts and margins annoy your grader.
+Type it up double-spaced, 1250 words excluding references, one inch margins, Times New Roman font.
 Cite sources in the style of the American Sociological Association or the American Psychological Association.
 The paper is worth 100 points.
 Eighty of those points will go to content, and the other 20 will go to mechanics.
 The content portion of your grade covers your ideas and analysis.
 Is the paper well reasoned?
 Is the exposition clear?
 Are the references authoritative?
 The mechanics portion of your grade covers grammar, spelling, punctuation, and correct citation of references.
 Students in my classes sometimes lose ALL of the mechanical points, because they refuse to proofread.
 Running the spell checker is not proofreading.
 For the love of all that is decent, proofread your paper, then have your roommate proofread it.

-Examples of implausible conspiracies, just to get you started: Shape-shifting reptilian aliens control global politics, the Illuminati/Masons/Knights Templar control global politics, chemtrails from airplanes are controlling our minds, flouride in the water is controlling our minds, President Obama is bringing sharia law to America, Jade Helm is prelude to marshal law in America, September 11 was an inside job, and the oil companies are suppressing technology that lets cars run on water.
+Do not choose as your subject QAnon, since we’re discussing that one extensively in class.
+Examples of implausible conspiracies, just to get you started: Shape-shifting reptilian aliens control global politics, the Illuminati/Masons/Knights Templar control global politics, chemtrails from airplanes are controlling our minds, flouride in the water is controlling our minds, September 11 was an inside job, and the oil companies are suppressing technology that lets cars run on water.

 worth 100 points